-- "So, you write programs, right?
-Then what happens?" - I had to explain that my research is more about how to construct correct programs.
+- "So, you study about computers?
+What programs have you written?" - I had to explain that my research is more about how to construct correct programs.

-- "So, you write programs, right?
-Then what happens?" - I had to explain that my research is more about how to construct correct programs. - Correctness: that a program does what it is supposed to do.
+- "So, you study about computers?
+What programs have you written?" - I had to explain that my research is more about how to construct correct programs. - Correctness: that a program does what it is supposed to do.

-- "So, you write programs, right?
-Then what happens?" - I had to explain that my research is more about how to construct correct programs. - Correctness: that a program does what it is supposed to do. - "What do you mean?
+- "So, you study about computers?
+What programs have you written?" - I had to explain that my research is more about how to construct correct programs. - Correctness: that a program does what it is supposed to do. - "What do you mean?
 Doesn't a program always does what it is told to do?"